rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 NOTE:

-There are several ways of doing this e.g. e-mail, copying and pasting, scp, ftp, Saving on a diskette etc...
+There are several ways of doing this e.g. e-mail, copying and pasting, scp, ftp, Saving on a diskette etc.

 Select the most efficient method for yourself.

-3. Ask your partner to also make their public-key file available to you.
+3. Ask your partner to make their public key file available to you.

 4. Assuming your partner’s public key is store in a file called “ me-pub.asc” in your pwd;